DeclanChidlow/vale.rocks/input/posts/documents/I-Got-A-Flipper-Zero.md

 As discussed with the Momentum firmware previously, much of the Flipper is open source, and the tooling to hack and build on it is readily available.
 This has led to a [thriving app ecosystem](https://lab.flipper.net/apps) and countless hardware addons that make use of the GPIO pins.
 Perhaps my favourite class of which are the [Geiger](https://github.com/nmrr/flipperzero-geigercounter) [counters](https://github.com/eried/flipperzero-flippenheimer).

+## Overall Evaluation

+The Flipper Zero is a neat bit of tech.
+It's an all in one, pocket sized tinkerer's toolbox.
+No, it isn't better than buying specialised hardware for each of its features, but that isn't its goal.
+It fills the niche encapsulated by the ethos behind the quote, "the best camera is the one you have with you".
+It's built well and fulfils its purpose.

+If the Flipper has made it onto your radar and piqued your interest, then chances are the only negative you'll find in buying it is the impact on your wallet.

 ---

-If you liked my review of the Flipper, then do consider sharing it.
-Also, if you'd like to see me produce more content like this, then [tips are very much appreciated](/donate).
+I hope you got something out of my review of the Flipper.
+If you did, then do consider sharing it, and if you'd like to see me produce more content like this, consider [supporting me](/support).

 <section class="giscus"></section>